engineeringpenguins/reference/Processes/AD-CertServices.md

 - Add a new Root CA using cert file
   'certutil -addstore "Root" newRootCA.crt'

-## References

-I don't have any external references or resources to provide.
-Its fairly intuitive so lab it up and click around.

 ## Concepts Summary

 For a machine to trust a website using SSL the machine must 'trust' the certificate the website is using.
 At minimum there will be one Certificate Authority that signs a certificate (like a CEO signing approval on a document) but usually there are more than one Certificate Authorities signing a document (The CEO has authorized the CFO to sign a document with the CEO's authority).
 For a machine to trust that certificate it must trust every certificate authority listed in the certificate chain.

+## References and Further Reading

+I don't have any external references or resources to provide.
+Its fairly intuitive so lab it up and click around.

+## Improving this article

+If there is a usecase for it, I will add more content to this article:

+- Online enrollment via SCEP/NDES
+- Usecases for ADCS
+- Creating new SSL certificates
+- Distribution of trusted certificates